Basile Dubois

 Corporate Governance

-Another key element of the Sarbanes-Oxley Act and similar regulations around the world is pay transparency.
-These policies are based on the assumption that disclosing executive compensation would allow shareholders to exert control and curb the explosion of executive pay.
+Pay transparency is another critical element of the Sarbanes-Oxley Act and similar regulations worldwide.
+This policy is based on the assumption that disclosing executive compensation would allow shareholders to exert control and curb the explosion of executive pay.
 In What you see is what you get paid, I argue that pay transparency regulations may have inadvertently increased it by shifting the bargaining power in favor of executives.
 This finding calls into question the effectiveness of transparency as a tool for controlling executive pay.
 This outcome is not entirely surprising, given that pay transparency has been used in other contexts to increase the bargaining power of salaried workers.

 Research Agenda